boozallen/sdp-libraries/docs/Unit_Testing/jenkins-spock.md

 # Jenkins Spock

 We test pipeline libraries using [Jenkins-Spock](https://github.com/homeaway/jenkins-spock), a variation of the [Spock](http://spockframework.org/spock/docs) testing framework that has been designed around testing Jenkins pipelines.

 ## Writing a Specification File
 ---

-A "specification" is a list of features derived from business requirements.
+A **specification** is a list of features derived from business requirements.
 A specification file contains that list of features as unit tests, and those tests validate that the features work as expected.
 There should be a separate file for each pipeline step in your library.

 Below is an outline of a specification file.
 It shows what you need to include in order to run tests, as well as some conventions for what to name methods and variables.
-Create a groovy file with the same name as the class (such as ``MyPipelineStepSpec.groovy``) and use this outline to get you started, making sure to swap names with ones for your library.
+Create a groovy file with the same name as the class (such as `MyPipelineStepSpec.groovy`) and use this outline to get started, making sure to swap names with ones for your library.

 ## Sample Specification
 ---